lippard661/reportnew/README.md

 creation of macros is included, mailcert.pl, and for pulling WiFi SSID and MAC addresses from WAX620 neighbor AP logs, wifi.pl.

-"frequency" in config file comments is not implemented; config file doesn't include an example of the within-log correlation, here is an example used for alerting on an SMTP session of concern with context for OpenSMTPD:
+Here is an example of within-log correlation, here is an example used for alerting on an SMTP session of concern with context for OpenSMTPD:

 <PRE>
 log: /var/log/maillog